atomone-hub/genesis/README.md

 chain, which should instead be reserved primarily for ICS1.5 shard coordination and governance voting as safety and liveness critical functionality.

+The hub will not be used for experimentation.
+Experimentation should occur in other zones.
+Let's demonstrate that a minimalist hub is not the same as a minimalist ecosystem and how we can create a pioneering ecosystem.
+Any new feature proposals for the hub should be considered only after a successful and adequately long testing period in other zones.

 ## 3. Validator Incentives

 Fix Validator incentives so that every validator is PAID to run ICS consumer